Basic Sciences Definitions

 Show in Flashcards

-variableValue based on empirical measurment.
+variableValue based on empirical measurement.

 parameterValue based on assumptions about the distribution of data.